Moving on Up: The Growth of Green Affordable Housing

 Tommy Linstroth is a member of Georgia Chapter

-Tommy Linstroth is a LEED Accredited Professional with Neighborhood Development specialty (LEED AP ND)
+Tommy Linstroth is a LEED AP with Neighborhood Development specialty (LEED AP ND)